Rikemannen/obsidian-sync/Journal/September 11 2025.md

 Ive also been feeling body dysmorphia today, about my voice and whatnot. but also euphoria??????
 Does this mean i am enby??

 Anyways ima do more pi stuff and then sleep.
 Until we meet again.
+Nvm im too tired...